guenchi/Liber/README.md

 # Bookmarks

-Bookmarks is a parser to parse HTML template
+Bookmarks is use to parse template formed of Scheme List to HTML.